The Müller-Lyer arrow

 the increased illusion.
 (To save the space, I am going to forgo the

 calculations.)
-Since t
+Since the

 longer right